Esri/node-arcgis/source/index.md

 > This item is not paginated, not similar to a search results object.
 Comme se, comme ca I guess.

 Gets the users within a group, along with the groups owner and an array of group admins.
+It does not take params.
+Unknown why this is different, just one of those things.

 **Returns:**
 Promise that resolves to a JSON Object